FlorianWanders/agenda/README.md

 ## Features

-- A4 agenda<sup>[1](#flexibility)<sup>
+- A4 agenda.<sup>[1](#flexibility)<sup>
-- one week on two pages
+- One week on two pages.
-- monthly overview with weeknumbers and highlighted weekends
+- Monthly overview with week numbers and highlighted weekends.
-- monthly overview can be viewed at the back of the agenda **without opening the agenda** (choose a transparent foil when printing)
+- Monthly overview can be viewed at the back of the agenda **without opening the agenda** (choose a transparent foil when printing).
-- monthly overview stays **up to date** by tearing outdated overview pages
+- Monthly overview stays **up to date** by tearing outdated overview pages.
-- soft cover (when printed at a copy shop)
+- Soft cover (when printed at a copy shop).

-Search for "Cusomizable input" in `calendarMaster.Rnw` to
+Search for "Customizable input" in `calendarMaster.Rnw` to

 - enter a date at which the agenda should start (can be literally any date)
 - specify how many monthly overview sheets you would like